 Most of my bilingual ceremonies are for couples who are looking for a way to include everyone in their special occasion.
 They themselves are often bilingual too but realise that not everyone of their guests will be.
 It’s a wonderful way to allow everyone to be present in these special moments and to share their own joy in a complete way.

-So having experienced several bilingual weddings, here is my advice on how to plan a bilingual wedding and make it a lovely day for everyone!
+So having experienced several bilingual weddings, I wanted to share my experience and advice on how to plan a bilingual wedding, and ensure that everyone feels special and is able to take part!

 If you’ve decided to hold a bilingual wedding ceremony then have this mentioned in the invitation and also use both languages in the text if you can.
 This allows your guests to be prepared for a somewhat special occasion and a ceremony they’ll understand and feel a part of.
-It’ll also be a little bit longer in terms of time they will be sitting in the actual ceremony – depending on how much is translated it could last up to an hour or more- and some guests will want to be prepared for that.
+It’ll also be a little bit longer in terms of time they will be sitting in the actual ceremony – depending on how much of the script is translated, it could last up to an hour or more- and some guests will want to be prepared for that.

 2. Wedding Website

 It’s a great idea to create a wedding website in both languages- with details of your venue, key members of the wedding party, travel, accommodation, menu, gift registry, and invitations to comment or help build the music playlist!

 3. Order of Ceremony